Fair Division in a Variable Setting: Introduction

-\emph{Envy-freeness} is one of the quintessential notions of fairness for resource allocation problems that entails every agent to be \emph{happy} with their own share and not prefer any other agent's share over theirs in the allocation, i.e., being \emph{envy-free} \cite{foley1966resource}.
+\emph{Envy-freeness} is one of the quintessential notions of fairness for resource allocation problems that entails every agent to be \emph{happy} with their own share and not prefer any other agent's share to theirs in the allocation, i.e., being \emph{envy-free} \cite{foley1966resource}.
 This notion has strong existential properties when the resource to be allocated is divisible, like a \emph{cake} \cite{stromquist1980cut,Su1999rental}.
-But, a simple example of two agents and one valuable indivisible item (like a diamond), shows that envy-free allocations may not exist for the case of indivisible items.
-Hence, several variants of envy-freeness have been explored in the literature. \emph{Envy-freeness up to some item} ($\ef1$) is one such popular relaxation \cite{budish2011combinatorial} that entails an allocation to be \emph{fair} when any envy for an agent must go away after removing some item from the envied bundle.
-When we have an $\ef1$ allocation, we say that the agents are $\ef1$-happy, while if an agent's envy does not go away after removing some item from the envied bundle, we refer to it as {\em $\ef1$-envy.} It is known that $\ef1$ allocations always exist and can be computed efficiently as well \cite{lipton2004approximately}.
+But, a simple example of two agents and one valuable item shows that envy-free allocations may not exist for the case of indivisible items.
+Hence, several variants of envy-freeness have been explored in the literature. \emph{Envy-freeness up to one item} ($\mathsf{EF1}$) is one such popular relaxation \cite{budish2011combinatorial} that entails an allocation to be \emph{fair} when any envy for an agent must go away after removing some item from the envied bundle.
+When we have an $\mathsf{EF1}$ allocation, we say that the agents are \emph{$\mathsf{EF1}$-happy}, while if an agent's envy does not go away after removing some item from the envied bundle, we refer to it as \emph{$\mathsf{EF1}$-envy}.
+It is known that $\mathsf{EF1}$ allocations always exist and can be computed efficiently as well \cite{lipton2004approximately}.

-Given that the notion of $\ef1$ is tractable, it becomes a tempting problem to explore it in a \emph{changing} environment - that is, what happens when we have a \emph{variable} input of items and agents, as is natural and common in many real-world scenarios.
-This work aims to develop tools for the problem of \emph{restoring fairness} in the system when changes occur with \emph{minimal disruption to the existing allocation}.
+Given that the notion of $\mathsf{EF1}$ is tractable, it becomes a tempting problem to explore it in a \emph{changing environment}, i.e., what happens when we have a \emph{variable} input of items and agents, as is natural in many real-world scenarios.
+This work aims to develop tools for the problem of \emph{restoring fairness} in a varying system while causing \emph{minimal disruption to the existing allocation}.

 We initiate the study of fair division of indivisible items in a changing environment due to variable input.
-In this work, we go beyond the classic \emph{static} setting of fair division and study an interesting variant where an agent may lose an item in a given $\ef1$ allocation, and therefore, may no longer be $\ef1$-happy.
-Another such scenario is when a new agent enters the system with an empty bundle to begin with, and starts $\ef1$-envying some of the existing agents.
-We call such allocations \emph{near}-$\ef1$ allocations - where every agent but one (say, the new agent, or the agent who lost an item), has no $\ef1$-envy.
+In this work, we go beyond the classic \emph{static} setting of fair division and study an interesting variant where some agent(s) may lose some item(s) in a given $\mathsf{EF1}$ allocation, and therefore, may no longer be $\mathsf{EF1}$-happy.
+Another such scenario is when some new agent(s) enter the system with empty bundles to begin with, and naturally $\mathsf{EF1}$-envy some of the existing agents.
+Yet another scenario is when the valuations may change over time.